Could coffee creamer be the secret to the best-tasting matcha drinks you've ever tasted? Let's find out in today's post!

 Historic Milk Separator

 Creamer generally contains 18–30% butterfat, whereas regular milk contains 2% or 1%.
 Similarly, whole milk has 3-4% butterfat, whereas non-fat has 0.5%.

 For instance, if you pick up 2% milk at your grocery store, 2% is the content of butterfat; creamer has 18–30% of butterfat; and half-and-half has 10–18% of butterfat, which is what I use below to make homemade creamer.

 (Take this true or false quiz next to find out if drinking green tea with milk is bad for you!)

-Coffee creamer is essentially processed (see next section below) milk with higher buttermilk content with the mixture of other ingredients.
+Coffee creamer is essentially processed (see next section below) milk with a higher buttermilk content and a mixture of other ingredients.

 Let’s see how you can make your own.